Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Tally weekly spending and compare it to the weekly paycheck.
 Are you spending half of your paycheck a week on random items?
 Cut through the unessential list of spending with a machete and raise your spending.
 Eventually, tallying will become a habit, and you'll inventory your spending list in our head before each purchase.
 That's the goal of the list.

 Periodically, evaluate the essential but flexible list.
 You're stuck with the doctor's visits, but would a FSA benefit your family?
 Could you cut back on the grocery costs each week?

 Remember, while most people look for ways to make more money, the easier option is to find ways to spend less.
 Create a new financial motto: spend smarter, don't work harder.

 The first and most important step to setting up a budget is to find out where your money is going now.
-It is pointless to sit down and write out a budget with imaginary numbers such as "Groceries - $200" when you are actually spending $400 at the moment.
-This is just setting your self up for failure.
+It is pointless to sit down and write out a budget with imaginary numbers such as 'Groceries - $200' when you are actually spending $400 at the moment.

 This is a guide about setting up a household budget.
 Preparing a budget can help you see how much money you need each month to cover your basic household expenses.

 Start by listing everything that you spend money on each month and how much you spend.
 Add up the list to get your current total budget.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.